ruempel/m41nk3y/README.md

 * With the m4st3rk3y application and the configuration file being public, the technology is vulnerable to offline brute force and dictionary attacks on your master secret.
 Of course, your option is to keep the configuration secret.
-* With your master secret compromised, all service passwords can be derived, assuming the attacker has access to your configuration file or guesses your service names and the correct iteration count.
+* With your master secret compromised, all service passwords can be derived, assuming the attacker has access to your configuration file or guesses your service names, the pattern and the correct iteration count.
 * When changing your master secret, all service passwords change as well.

 # Features

 ## UI Features

-* derive service keys (or key for a single service)
+* derive service keys
 * change config for registered services (pattern and iterations)
 * export encrypted config to file
 * import encrypted config from file
 * add new service
 * remove existing service
++ filter service list by service name

 ## Transfer Config to New Master Key